Keita Kadokura

-Keita Kadokura (門倉 啓太, Kadokura Keita) is a Japanese professional shogi player ranked 5-dan.
+Keita Kadokura (門倉 啓太, Kadokura Keita) is a Japanese professional shogi player ranked 6-dan.

-Early life
+Early life and apprenticeship

 Kadokura was born in Toshima, Tokyo on June 3, 1987.
 He learned shogi when he was a third-grade elementary school student from an acquaintance who was a strong amateur player.

 Kadokura entered the Japan Shogi Association's apprentice school as a student of shogi professional Kazuo Ishida at the rank of 5-kyū in 2000.
 He was promoted to 1-dan in 2003 and 3-dan in 2005.
 It took him eleven seasons of 3-dan League play before he obtained full professional status and the rank of 4-dan after tying for first place in the 48th 3-dan League (October 2010 – March 2011) in 2011 with a record of 13 wins and 5 losses.

 Shogi professional

 In August 2019, Kadokura defeated Junpei Ide to win the 4th Yamada Challenge Cup.
 It was Kadokura's first tournament championship as a professional.